Estimated Reading Time: 5.5 hrs

 - All facilities should have a means of providing isolation that will allow for humane care and not put other animals at risk.
 Isolation may be accomplished physically on-site or through transfer to an appropriate facility.

-- In some circumstances, it may be necessary to stop intake or adoptions in order to prevent disease spread.
+- In some circumstances, it may be necessary to stop animal movement, including intake or adoptions, in order to prevent disease spread.

 - Diagnosis or identification of specific pathogens should be sought.
 Initially, a clinical or working diagnosis determined by a veterinarian may provide the basis for treatment and response.